pressly/goose/README.md

 [![GoDoc Widget]][GoDoc] [![Travis Widget]][Travis]

+### Goals of this fork

-This is a fork of https://bitbucket.org/liamstask/goose with following differences:
+This is a fork of https://bitbucket.org/liamstask/goose with the following changes:
 - No config files
-- Meant to be imported by your application, so you can run complex Go migration functions with your own DB driver
-- Standalone goose binary can only run SQL files -- we dropped building .go files in favor of the above
+- Default binary can migrate SQL files only, we dropped building .go files on-the-fly

-# Goals
-- [x] Move lib/goose to top level directory
-- [x] Remove all config files
-- [x] Commands should be part of the API
-- [x] Update & finish README
-- [ ] Registry for Go migration functions
+- Import goose pkg to run complex Go migrations with your own `*sql.DB` connection (no pkg dependency hell anymore)

 # Install